Storyflow

 For the tool comparison, see Best Game Design Document & Worldbuilding Tools.

 Describe what the player does moment to moment: the core loop, the primary verbs, and the key mechanics.
-This is the heart of the GDD.
-Keep it concrete: what the player sees, does, and gets, in a tight cycle.
+Keep it concrete.
+Name what the player sees, does, and gets, in a tight cycle.

 Lay out the systems that keep the game going: the economy, progression, unlocks, and difficulty curve.
 On a visual canvas, map these as connected cards so the relationships are visible, because systems are a web, not a list.